 These two definitions demonstrate that small differences between forecast and reality are perfectly normal.
 However, the closer the finance team gets to their forecast estimate, the better their financial planning will be.

-By applying the right processes, finance teams can perform an analysis of variance to investigate these discrepancies and ultimately minimize inaccuracies in their forecasting efforts.
+By applying the right processes, finance teams can perform an analysis of variance to investigate these discrepancies and ultimately minimise inaccuracies in their forecasting efforts.

 Companies make financial projections for assorted reasons, such as managing their businesses, what-if scenarios, understanding working capital requirements and more.